 Spill response training (part of job training course JT-63) is provided to all NWS site personnel and all CMO personnel involved in the O&M of NWS sites.
+JT-63 slides can be obtained from NWSSC.

 7.0 FORMS & QUALITY RECORDS